Expand Livestock Grazing

 Why are we concerned?

 Ocean biomass sinking has many environmental and social risks that, though not currently fully understood, could make it unfeasible to deploy the technology at scale.
 Deep-sea and seafloor ecosystems are highly understudied, and it's unclear how new biomass might alter these unique environments.
 Potential impacts include increased acidification, nutrient pollution, and oxygen depletion of the deep sea, which could affect diverse marine life.
 Large-scale seaweed cultivation could reduce phytoplankton abundance, disrupt food webs, and deplete nutrients needed by other ecosystems.
-Cultivation in open ocean areas might relieve demand for coastal space, but they are often nutrient-poor, and adding nutrients raises serious concerns (see Ocean Fertilization).
+Cultivation in open ocean areas might relieve demand for coastal space, but they are often nutrient-poor, and adding nutrients raises serious concerns (see Deploy Ocean Fertilization).
 Terrestrial biomass sources could introduce contaminants into the ocean due to inadvertent inclusion of plastics or other pollutants in sunken biomass.
 This practice also comes with social risks.
 Some countries might disproportionately bear negative impacts wherever biomass is cultivated and/or sunk, as it could alter marine food webs and livelihoods.
 There could also be issues with public perception due to historical injustices around ocean dumping, potentially impeding future projects without meaningful community engagement and transparency.

 Moreover, there are numerous technical challenges relating to the effectiveness and durability of carbon sequestration.
 Biomass sources differ in how easily they break down, affecting how much carbon is stored at depth.
 Sunk biomass could also potentially release other greenhouse gases, such as methane and nitrous oxide.
 The location where biomass is disposed of also matters, impacting how much carbon reaches and stays at depth.
 However, all of these factors remain poorly constrained.
 Operational and technical challenges are also significant.
 To remove at least 0.1 Gt CO₂‑eq/yr using marine biomass, nearly 7 million ha of ocean – over 60% of the global coastline – could be needed for seaweed cultivation, which is impractical.
 Measurement and verification pose additional hurdles.
 In the case of seaweed cultivation, tracking carbon removal requires monitoring both CO₂ uptake at the ocean’s surface and export as well as storage at depth across large spatial and temporal scales.
 In addition, the opportunity cost of sinking terrestrial biomass is high due to competing land-based uses, as waste biomass and crop residues are finite resources.
 Growing new biomass explicitly for ocean sinking would introduce new risks, given that land is also a finite resource.
 Similarly, seaweed probably has higher value and carbon benefits as food, fertilizer, and other products.